 Visually, objects and color schemes are used in portraying the website.
-A visual concept is a concrete, and it usually stems from the verbal concept.
-Visual concepts focus on how the message must be conveyed.
+A visual concept is concrete, and it usually stems from the verbal concept.
+Visual concept creation focus on how the message must be conveyed.

-Depending on the designer and/or developer, design concepts might start from visual to verbal conceptualization.
-It really depends on which the expert is more comfortable with thinking and doing.
+Depending on the designer and developer, design concepts might start from visual to verbal conceptualization.
+It depends on which the expert is more comfortable with thinking and doing.
 In some instances, the process becomes verbal-visual-verbal or vice versa.

 Before creating a design concept

 Design concepts are highly individualized.
 This means that they are not universal; what works for one website may not necessarily work for another.
 Nonetheless, the processes required before devising the concept are a must.